-I scanned the room, looking for anything out of the ordinary.
-Something caught my eye; an old horseshoe nailed to the doorframe.
-I noticed that every door and window had a horseshoe similarly nailed above it.
+I scanned the floor, taking note of everything I saw, when something caught my eye: an old horseshoe nailed to the frame of the front door.
+When I looked around, I realized that every door and window had a horseshoe similarly nailed above it.
 Most of the older houses in this area had a horseshoe over the doorway, so it wasn’t all that noteworthy at the time.
-However, typically the horseshoes are nailed to the outside of doorways, not the inside, and there was usually only one.
+However, typically the horseshoes are nailed to the outside of doorways, not the inside, and normally, only one was deemed necessary.

 A floorboard squeaked behind us.
-We spun around to see the three young’uns I thought had gone home.
+We spun around in response to the noise.
+The three young’uns I thought had gone home stood in the entryway.

 “We’re just trying to help,” said TJ.
 “Would it hurt you to show some gratitude, wolf-boy?”